Note

 # define a custom loss function for TensorMaps that computes the squared error and

-# reduces by sum
+# reduces by a summation operation

 class TensorMapLoss(torch.nn.Module):